 I’m sure Larry Ellison is frustrated with the impatience of his investors.
 He still holds 25% of the company and would like to see the developments happen quicker too.
 He however has seen his impatience get the better of him in the past.
 He still pays dearly for his attack on his partners in February of 1997.
 I wasn't the only one.
 He has been moved to the Executive Chairman position which means he’s still full time.
 And he is also now the Chief Technology Officer.
 So maybe it is his chief responsibility to make a coherent message of this broad product range.
 I see this as removing the constraints of being a CEO and enabling him to focus on where he builds the most value.
 On developing the overall vision and delivering the products of the firm.

-The Preliminary Specification provides the oil and gas producer with the most profitable means of oil and gas operations.
+The Preliminary Specification and user community provides the oil and gas producer with the most dynamic, innovative and profitable means of oil and gas operations.
 People, Ideas & Objects Revenue Model specifies the means in which investors can participate in these user defined software developments.
 Users are welcome to join me here.
 Together we can begin to meet the future demands for energy.
 And don't forget to join our network on Twitter @piobiz anyone can contact me at 403-200-2302 or email here.